Travel with us on our small group tour to Algeria to get away from it all – including the tourists. So close to Europe, yet you feel a world away.

 Spend time exploring the museum and after lunch, you will visit the archaeological site which is sure to leave you speechless at its beauty and also to simply see how well it has been preserved before checking into your hotel.
 (B,L,D)

-Overnight at El Hidhab Hotel
+Overnight at El Hidhab Hotel or similar

 After breakfast, drive to Constantine.
 This city is one of the grand spectacles of the north, made by nature but embellished by man.
 Over time, the Oued Rhumel carved out a deep gorge around an outcrop of rock, creating a natural fortress that was already occupied in Neolithic times.
 Since then Constantine (Cirta as it was known in antiquity, Qacentina as it has also been called) has always been a city of political, cultural and economic significance.